Emma Pooley

 Pooley was a founding member of Le Tour Entier, which campaigned for a Women's Tour de France and improvements to women's cycling generally.

 Early life

 Born in Wandsworth, London, Pooley grew up in Norwich, where she attended Norwich High School for Girls and the sixth form of Norwich School.
 She began studying for a mathematics degree at Trinity Hall, Cambridge in 2001 before switching to engineering and graduated with a first class honours degree in 2005.

 She started cycling at university after suffering an injury from cross-country running.
+Although she originally took up cycling in 2002 purely as a substitute for running during the two month period required for her stress fracture to heal, she continued with the sport after her recovery.
+A month after her recovery she entered her first time trial.
 At Cambridge she won university sporting blues in cross-country running, triathlon and cycling.

 Cycling career

 2005 to 2008

 After a surprise fourth place in the national road championship in 2005, she was signed by UK national team Team Fat Birds UK and rode in the British team supporting Nicole Cooke in the road race at that year's world championships, but crashed out of the race.
 She rode for the same trade team in 2006 when they were based in Belgium and registered as an international-level UCI Women's Team under the name Team FBUK.

 She signed with the Switzerland-based Team Specialized Designs for Women for 2007, with whom she won her first UCI race, stage 3 of the Thüringen Rundfahrt der Frauen, after a 120 km solo escape, the first of many wins from solo breakaways.
 She represented Britain in the 2007 UCI Road World Championships, finishing 8th in the time trial and 9th in the road race.
 This earned Great Britain one of their places in the 2008 Summer Olympics.

 In 2008, she won the Trofeo Alfredo Binda UCI Road World Cup in Italy after another solo breakaway.
 She finished 23rd in the Olympic road race on 11 August 2008, where she rode in support of Nicole Cooke's successful gold medal bid but her greatest success of the summer came in the time trial on 13 August, where she won the silver medal behind American Kristin Armstrong.